12 keys Barbiturate Addiction Treatment in Florida

 Symptoms and Side Effects of Barbiturates Addiction

 People who are addicted to barbiturates develop specific and easily recognizable symptoms.
 Because all barbiturates force the brain to become reliant on the drug as tolerance against it grows, taking more of the drug becomes necessary over time.
-Abusing it not only worsens the addiction, it also worsens the side effects and withdrawal symptoms.
+Abusing it not only worsens the addiction, but it also worsens the side effects and withdrawal symptoms.
 Even more dangerous than barbiturate abuse is paring barbiturates with alcohol.
 Both act in a similar manner on the brain – both are dubbed brain relaxers – so mixing the two can be lethal.

 If you or someone you love is addicted to a barbiturate such as Seconal, Nembutal, Amytal, Luminal, Phenobarbital or Butisol, you may feel relaxed and intoxicated as well as observe the following symptoms and side effects: